MicrosoftDocs/sql-docs/azure-sql/virtual-machines/windows/sql-server-iaas-agent-extension-automate-management.md

 - **Data collection**: The SQL IaaS Agent extension collects data for the express purpose of giving customers optional benefits when using SQL Server on Azure Virtual Machines.
 Microsoft **will not use this data for licensing audits** without the customer's advance consent.
 See the [SQL Server privacy supplement](/sql/sql-server/sql-server-privacy#non-personal-data) for more information.

-- **In-region data residency**: SQL Server on Azure VMs and the SQL IaaS Agent Extension don't move or store customer data out of the region in which the VMs are deployed.
+- **In-region data residency**: SQL Server on Azure VMs and the SQL IaaS Agent extension don't move or store customer data out of the region in which the VMs are deployed.